parallelscore/face_docker/Moses-Daudu/README.md

 It is important to mention that within the code, the sort algorithm already ensures that the same face is not given multiple IDs by increasing the max_age argument.
 This means that only unique IDs are captured, and in cases where the same face is given another ID, the face_recognition package ensures that those images are deleted.

+The code is reusable, meaning that you could use it for a particular youtube link and then use it with another youtube link.
+It ensures to run the latest video downloaded.

 ## Run without Docker:

 Create virtual environment and install all requirements